shawwwn/uProxy/README.md

 + To use it with CPython, copy both the directory and `cproxy.py`, start with the file.
 + Remove `<protocol_name>.py` from `uproxy/` if you don't need this protocol, this helps reduce code size.
 + `cproxy.py` replaces some core logic of `uproxy.py`, making it run much faster, at the expense of 2x memory consumption.
 + The `upstream` parameter only forwards traffic to an upstream proxy with the same protocol.
 Mixing protocols is not supported.
-Feel free to contribute ;)
-+ A set of paramters for a memory-constraint environment should be `maxconns=10, backlog=5, bufsize=512, timeout=5`.
++ A good set of paramters for uproxy to run in a memory-constraint environment should be `maxconns=10, backlog=5, bufsize=512, timeout=5`.
 + For detail usage, please refer to `examples/`

 ## Todo: